PacktWorkshops/The-JavaScript-Workshop/Lesson01/README.md

 ## Lesson 01

-Lesson 01 does not contain any extyernal files.
+Lesson 01 does not contain any external files.
 This folder is intentionally empty.